Brayanl0-o/deezerCopy/README.md

 The provided links are examples and may not work correctly.

 ## Technologies Used
-The following technologies were used to build the SabujCha website:
+The following technologies were used to build the copyDeezer web page:

 HTML
 CSS
 JavaScript

 ### Credits
 This code was created as an example for a sample project and was based on the design and structure of the Deezer website (https://www.deezer.com/mx/offers).

+## The End
+The project has ended, no more changes or modifications.
+It's a future reference of my progress.